kaigolden/DATA-581-01_DataAnalyticsPortfolio/README.md

 This repository is a portfolio of data analytics projects developed during one of my graduate-level courses in the Master's of Science in Data Science (MSDS) program at Gonzaga University.
 It uses Python, Power BI, Tableau, and SQL, and involves data visualization and data storytelling.
 Each project contains its own folder with its own data, code, and write up(s).

 # Kaili Golden
-Graduate student in Gonzaga University's Master's in Data Science (MSDS) program.
+Graduate student in Gonzaga University's MSDS program.

 ## Skills
 - Python